SasiMitraB/SemesterProject1/01-Electrodynamics Summarized.md

 Fluid Dynamics are written with Volumetric Equations, and thus to incorporate Electrodynamics in them, we have to write Electrodynamics Equations also in a Volumetric formulation.
 This page should serve as a review of the nessecary Electrodynamics, while also deriving theese volumetric formulations nessecary for Magnetohydrodynamics.

+The below notes were made with reference to An Introduction to Magnetohydrodynamics by PA Davidson.[@Davidson_2001]

 ## Lorentz Force

 A charged particle with a velocity $v$ and charge $q$ experiences the force given by